QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/6 - Additive manufacturing/SLA.md

 - The strength of the product is not direction dependent.
 ##### Negative
 - The properties of the product change with time due to the nature of polymers.
-- This process requires supports for printing certain parts.
+- This process requires supports for the printing of certain parts.